- Special K

 Clinically, ketamine is administered intravenously, by intramuscular injection, or as a lozenge placed under the tongue.
 Outside of medical settings, powdered ketamine is also snorted.

-In the United States, ketamine is a Schedule III drug, meaning that it is legal when prescribed for medical use as an anesthetic.
-It can also be prescribed legally for off-label use, like for the treatment of depression.
-In 2019, the FDA approved Spravato, delivered as a nasal spray made from esketamine, half of the mirror image of ketamine, for use in treating treatment-resistant depression or TRD.
+Legality: In the United States, ketamine is a Schedule III drug, meaning that it is legal when prescribed for medical use as an anesthetic.
+It can also be prescribed legally for off-label use, including for the treatment of depression.
+In 2019, the FDA approved Spravato, delivered as a nasal spray made from esketamine, half of the mirror image of ketamine, for use in treating treatment-resistant depression, or TRD.
 Because it is under patent, the price of Spravato can be hundreds of times the price of generic ketamine.

 Licensed providers can legally offer ketamine-assisted therapy.

 - The first placebo-controlled, double-blinded trial to use ketamine to treat depression.